Recommend:

 Settings of the heating system, such as the flow temperature or a central night setback, can prevent the desired room temperature from being reached.
 For example, the radiator is heated up by a high flow temperature and radiates this heat even if the valve is already closed.
 A central night setback to a lower temperature can also prevent the desired room temperature from being reached although the radiator control correctly regulates the temperature.

-5 Taking other heat sources into consideration
+5 Taking other heat sources into account

-Please note that the room temperature is also subject to temporary fluctuations or fluctuations due to the time of day, regardless of heating output.
+The room temperature is also subject to temporary fluctuations or fluctuations due to the time of day, regardless of heating output.
 For example, temporary exposure to bright sunlight or reduced ventilation can lead to an increase in room temperature, regardless of the temperature control by the radiator control.

 6 Adjusting the measured temperature to room temperature